pankajbatra/foodie/README.md

 * Search for fake data: faker search food

-* Using reek, rubocop, rails_best_practices, simplecov
+* append RUBYOPT='-W:no-deprecated -W:no-experimental' before rails commandline to avoid warnings

 -- To Do ----
+- Fix code smells - rubycritic, flay, reek, simplecov, rubocop, rails_best_practices and  errors
+- deployment on heroku
-- auto refresh orders and status using pubnub
+- auto refresh orders and status using rails cable
-- photos of meals
+- photos of meals using rails storage
-- logos of restaurant
+- logos of restaurant using rails storage
+- moving permission checks to cancan
+- Use name instead of index in status values
+- Move same validation to helper class instead of rewriting to multiple places
 - Group meals by cuisine in user display
 - Show Vegan, Chef Special (show Thumbs up icon), halal, contains egg (show egg icon) on meal. change veg and non-veg text to color icons.
 Show description and ingredients. spice level as icon (chilli)
 - Show rating on restaurant card and inside